APIUM/calibre-web-automated-book-downloader/readme.md

 ![Calibre-Web Automated Book Downloader](static/media/logo.png 'Calibre-Web Automated Book Downloader')

-An intuitive web interface for searching and requesting book downloads, designed to work seamlessly with [Calibre-Web-Automated](https://github.com/crocodilestick/Calibre-Web-Automated).
-This project streamlines the process of downloading books and preparing them for integration into your Calibre library.
+An intuitive web interface for searching and requesting book downloads from multiple sources via Prowlarr integration.
+Designed to work seamlessly with [Calibre-Web-Automated](https://github.com/crocodilestick/Calibre-Web-Automated), this project streamlines the process of downloading books and preparing them for integration into your Calibre library.

 ## ✨ Features

 - 🌐 User-friendly web interface for book search and download
+- 🔗 **Prowlarr Integration**: Search across multiple indexers simultaneously
 - 🔄 Automated download to your specified ingest folder
 - 🔌 Seamless integration with Calibre-Web-Automated
 - 📖 Support for multiple book formats (epub, mobi, azw3, fb2, djvu, cbz, cbr)
-- 🛡️ Cloudflare bypass capability for reliable downloads
+- 🏷️ **LazyLibrarian Compatible**: Works as a drop-in replacement in Prowlarr
+- ⚡ Concurrent download management with retry logic
 - 🐳 Docker-based deployment for quick setup

 ## 🖼️ Screenshots